Bates becomes 1st sophomore to win Gatorade prep hoops award

 The 6-foot-9 guard averaged 32 points this year.
 His chance to help Ypsilanti Lincoln High School repeat as state champions was cut short during the playoffs due to the coronavirus pandemic.

 Gatorade has recognized the nation’s best high school basketball player since 1986, when J.R.
-Reid won the award; he went on to star at North Carolina and play in the NBA.
+Reid won the award.
+Reid went on to star at North Carolina and play in the NBA.

 Former winners such as LeBron James have combined to win five NBA MVP awards, make 69 All-Star Game appearances and become first-round draft picks 26 times.